 Types of excavation equipment:

 As a landscape contractor there are 3 very common types of earth moving equipment.

 All 3 come in various sizes and configurations, and there is always a trade off with each machine.

 - Excavators: Generally speaking, they are the best at digging holes, trenches or ditches.
 However, they “walk” the slowest out of all the equipment.
 This makes them impractical for moving a pile a long way, or working a large area.

-- Skid steers: In our opinion they are hands down the most versatile piece of heavy equipment.
+- Skid steers: In my opinion they are hands down the most versatile piece of heavy equipment.
 They can lift heavy loads, maneuver, and travel very fast.
 This makes them very good at working in a large area, and moving piles of material or supplies.
 Unfortunately, the trade-off is they do not dig as well or neatly as an excavator.

 - Backhoes: Backhoes are a Swiss army knife of both Excavators and skid steers.
 If they have enough room to work, they can be almost as productive as an excavator or Skid steer.
 Their inability to work in confined spaces is why they are not as popular as their above-mentioned counterparts.

 On large scale projects you may need all 3 machines with 3 operators, while on other projects it can be more cost effective to have 1 machine with 1 operator.

 Choosing the correct machine and size for the job may incur rental costs, however that may be a small price to pay to save days of machine and operator time.

 Likewise, on smaller jobs using a company owned machine that’s the wrong size can save rental costs even if the project runs an extra few hours.